Basic Syntax of Nit

 Call to Super

-calls the “previous” definition of the method.
+super calls the “previous” definition of the method.
 It is used in a redefinition of a method in a subclass or in a refinement, It can be used with or without arguments; in the latter case, the original arguments are implicitly used.

-of Java or Smalltalk.
+The super of Nit behaves more like the call-next-method of CLOS than the super of Java or Smalltalk.
 It permits the traversal of complex class hierarchies and refinement.
-Basically, super
+Basically, super is polymorphic: the method called by super is not only determined by the class of

-definition of the method, but also by the dynamic type of self
+definition of the method, but also by the dynamic type of self.

-call the next method definition in the linearization.
+The principle is to produce a strict order of the redefinitions of a method (the linearization).
+Each call to super call the next method definition in the linearization.
 From a technical point of view, the linearization algorithm used is based on C3.
 It ensures that:

 A definition comes after its redefinition.